alialkhatib/alialkhatib.github.io/_posts/2021-10-15-diversity-statements.md

 I'll also keep paying attention to this meta-conversation, if I'm being ignorant or naive about how I learn and mature.
 I'll work to ask less of people who are already doing everything they can to exist in a society that is in some cases outright hostile to them.

+If you have any questions or concerns about this, I'd like to chat about it.
+Please feel free to [contact me][contact] if you'd like.

+[contact]: /contact